endlos99/finalgrom99/doc/MANUAL.md

 How to Update the FinalGROM 99
 ------------------------------

-In the future, updates to the FinalGROM 99 firmware may become necessary to add new features or to improve compatibility.
-These updates will be distributed as binary files that can be applied via SD card.
+The updates listed below are currently available.
+These updates are distributed as binary files that must be applied via SD card.
 No special equipment is required to update the FinalGROM 99.
+Please check if the scope of a specific update concerns you before you apply the update.
+All updates are cumulative, so you only have to apply the latest update shown here.

 Files ending in `.AVR` will update the microcontroller.
 Copy such a file as `UPDATE.AVR` to an SD card and insert it into the FinalGROM 99.
 Plug the